Genes controlling seed development

-Scientists are seeking a student with an interest in plant breeding for a project on controlling organ development in barley by MADS-box transcription factors.
+Scientists are seeking a student with an interest in plant breeding for a project dissecting the MADS-box interactome during barley ovule and seed development.

 Flowers are comprised of many different organs, the number and position of which varies between species.
 Pioneering studies in model species such as Arabidopsis and snapdragon identified the MADS-box genes as key regulators of floral organ development.